By: Linda Tilley

 If the owners of those animals surrendered at shelters would accept responsibility for those animals then the shelter would not have to deal with the numbers that have to be killed.
 Those numbers would not then be deceptively used to impact the lives of responsible animal owners through animal rights backed mandatory neuter spay and breed specific legislation.
 Breed specific legislation is another whole can of worms!

 Just a quick note: there is a huge difference between animal rights and animal welfare.
 Animals don’t have rights; people do, in my opinion.
 But, people do have responsibilities towards animals.
 Animal rights activists generally believe that humans should not use animals in any way.
 That includes having pets (slavery is their term), for food, research or any other use or association.
 There should be no domestic animals.
-Animal welfare is where people feel responsibility to care for, use and live with animals humanely.
+Animal welfare is where people feel a responsibility to care for, use and live with animals humanely.
 Please be sure of the agendas (often hidden) of those organizations you choose to support.
 Some of the animal rights groups have been determined to be domestic terrorists by the FBI.
 Other AR groups, while not actively participating in terrorist activities, financially support the groups that promote violent activities.
 You have to dig to find the answers.
 Make sure you are supporting what you think you are supporting.

 If you choose to neuter or spay your animal then they will not reproduce.
 If you choose not to neuter or spay then keep your animal home and don’t allow it to roam.
 Many cities, communities and counties have leash laws currently on the books.
 These existing laws need to be enforced before new laws are written.
 If your animal isn’t allowed to roam it will not be randomly breeding, bothering your neighbor, their property or livestock.
 Roaming dogs, whether in a pack or a single, can frighten people, fight with other dogs, kill livestock or other dogs or cats, injure people and destroy property.
-It isn’t the dogs or cats fault, they are just being who they are, but it is sure the fault of their owner.
+It isn’t the dog’s or cat’s fault, they are just being who they are, but it is surely the fault of their owner.
 Ever wonder what happened to that dog or cat of yours that never came home?
 If lucky, it did end up at the shelter.
 Maybe it was smeared across a road somewhere or left to die in a ditch.
 Or perhaps someone initiated the three S’s – shoot, shovel and shut-up.
-Again, not the animals fault but definitely the fault of the owner.
+Again, not the animal’s fault but definitely the fault of the owner.

 Did your dog or cat have babies that you want to take to the shelter?
 Have you tried to find them homes?
 Run ads?
 Ask friends or neighbors if they want a new pet?
-Taking them to the shelter should be your last option not your first choice.
+Taking them to the shelter should be your last option, not your first choice.
 The shelter has enough to do without irresponsible owners contributing to the problems.
 Is your pet sick or old?
 Does it cost too much to care for it?
 Did your kids grow up and now you just don’t want the thing?
 Did you take on more than you can handle?
 Did you make the wrong breed choice?
 Do you work 60 hours a week and don’t have time?
 Did the animal’s owner die and it ended up at a shelter?
 Does it have behavior problems?
 Did it pee on the floor; again?
 Did it jump on the kids?
 Or does it bark all night?
 Did it get too big?
 Turn out to be the wrong color or shed?
 Again, the animal didn’t cause the problem but, in most cases, the owner’s irresponsibility to solve the problem caused the animal to end up at a shelter.

 These are but some of the reasons why animals end up being abandoned or surrendered to shelters.
 While some situations are legitimate reasons for surrender, they are the exception not the rule.
 A shelter should be the considered only after you have exhausted all other paths.